 In Cranbury, a lot of people use the bus to get to work every day though Cranbury is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Cranbury is English.
-Other important languages spoken here include Chinese and Hindi.
+Other important languages spoken here include Langs. of India and Chinese.